Skip to main content

 As part of the submission process, authors are required to check off their submission’s compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).
+• The submission has not been previously published, nor is it under consideration for publication in another journal (or an explanation has been provided in Comments to the Editor).

-• The submission is in Microsoft Word document file format (.docx).
+• The submission is in Microsoft Word document file format (.doc/x).

-• Where available, URLs for the references have been provided.
+• Where available, DOI/URLs for the references have been provided.

 • The text is single-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.